magnolia-community/react-area51-alpha/README.md

 In an edit mode, Area51 adds markup or data attributes to the Area component and its child components to allow an external tool to add an editing UI to interact with the configuration.
 The Area51 library is CMS-agnostic, additional CMS-specific libraries can leverage it to connect to their editing UI and content structures.

+# Setup

-# How to develop these libraries and demo (or just try it out).
+## How to develop these libraries and demo (or just try it out).

-As the project is rapid development, we currently host three things in this repo, two libraries (react-area51, magnolia-react-area51) & a demo project (Area51 Aliens) that shows the nested areas and multipage support in action.
+As the project is in rapid development, we currently host three things in this repo, two libraries (react-area51, magnolia-react-area51) & a demo project (Area51 Aliens) that shows the nested areas and multipage support in action.

+### Requirements
+* Java SE JDK (Tested on v1.8.0_151)
+* Node (Tested on v10.15.0)
+* mgnl, the Magnolia CLI (Tested on v3.0.7) (Install globally with `npm -g @magnolia/cli`.)

+ **Setup Magnolia CMS:**

 This Git repo contains binding to a simple Magnolia CMS project for demonstration purposes.

- **Setup Magnolia CMS:**

-1. Clone the repository
+1. Clone this git repository
+2. Go into the demo project directory: `react-area51-alpha/mag-aliens-demo`.
-2. Use the Magnolia CLI to install Magnolia 5.6.5+ in the directory.
-(Terminal: `mgnl jumpstart -m 5.7.2`.
-Tip: choose `magnolia-community-demo-webapp` because it will configure CORS for you.)
+3. Use the Magnolia CLI to install Magnolia 5.6.5+ in the directory: `mgnl jumpstart -m 5.7.2`.
+   * Choose option 3, `magnolia-community-demo-webapp` because it will configure CORS for you.
-3. To easily install necessary config and sample content, copy the contents from `_dev/import-this-manually` into `apache-tomcat/webapps/magnoliaAuthor/WEB-INF/bootstrap/common
+4. To easily install necessary config and sample content, copy the contents from `_dev/import-this-manually` into `apache-tomcat/webapps/magnoliaAuthor/WEB-INF/bootstrap/common
 `.
 (Otherwise use standard Magnolia import functionality to bring it in.)
-3. Start Magnolia.
-(Terminal: `mgnl start`)
+5. Start Magnolia server:`mgnl start`, and open it in a browser: `http://localhost:8080/magnoliaAuthor/`.
+   * Username: superuser.
+Password: superuser.
-4. In Magnolia Pages app, open `solar-system`, you should see the demo project (A React app!) and be able to edit it!
-(This is because the React app is deployed to `/light-modules/react-aliens/webresources/static`)
+6. Open `Pages` app.
+Open `solar-system`.
+You should see the React demo project, and be able to edit it!
+(This is because the React app is already deployed to `/light-modules/react-aliens/webresources/static`)

 ## React code
 Running the React App, outside of the Page Editor - aka in 'Headless' configuration:

-To work on the either of the libraries and the demo project, in order to have the comfort of live updates you will typically want to get the source code and have three simple terminal based development servers in three terminal tabs.
+To work on the either of the libraries and the demo project with the comfort of live updates, you will typically want to get the source code (Currently all in this repository already.) and have three simple development servers running in three terminal tabs.

 **Setup React Code:**

+1. Open three terminal tabs.
+2. Go to each of these directories and install the npm package:

 * react-area51
   * The base library.